siddharth17196/codeforces-cli/README.md

 $ bash install.sh

 ```
-Add the following to you .bashrc (run.sh is inside the scripts folder)
+Add the following to your .bashrc (run.sh is inside the scripts folder)
 `alias cf="bash (path to run.sh)"`

 ## Usage